roscoestar/roscoestar.github.io/_posts/2019-09-04-dinosaur-word-roots.markdown

 **-pteryx**: Greek for “feather”.
 Usually used for paravian dinosaurs (non-birds closely related to birds).
 If it has this suffix, it’s probably bipedal, feathered, and can maybe fly a little bit.
 Examples: Archaeopteryx (ancient feather), Scansoriopteryx (climbing feather), Epidexipteryx (display feather).
 Counterexamples: Sinosauropteryx (Chinese lizard feather) is a flightless compsognathid theropod; Sharovipteryx (Sharov’s feather) is a reptile with leg-wings (!) from the Middle Triassic.

+**-venator**: Latin for “hunter”.
+Usually used for carnivorous theropods of various kinds.
+If it has this suffix, it’s probably bipedal, carnivorous, and fast-moving.
+Examples: Neovenator (new hunter), Ichthyovenator (fish hunter), Skorpiovenator (scorpion hunter), Australovenator (southern hunter), Latenivenatrix (hiding huntress).

+**-long**: Mandarin for “dragon”.
+Usually used as a general-purpose ending for dinosaurs discovered in China.
+Examples: Yinlong (hidden dragon), Guanlong (crown dragon), Beibeilong (baby dragon).

 ### Mammals
 **-therium**: Greek for “beast”.
 Usually used for large mammals.
 If it has this suffix, it’s probably large, quadrupedal, and herbivorous.
 Examples: Paraceratherium (near hornless beast), Megatherium (large beast), Arctotherium (bear beast), Chalicotherium (gravel beast).